 What are the unique sounds and elements of Nigerian music?

-Nigerian music has been evolving for centuries and incorporates a unique blend of African rhythms, melodies, and instruments.
-One of its distinguishing features is the use of call-and-response vocals, which involve two or more singers singing in unison, often with one singer repeating the phrase of the other.
-Percussion is also important in Nigerian music, blending traditional African drums with modern drum machines to create complex and intricate patterns.
+Evolving for centuries Nigerian music is with unique combination of African rhythms, melodies and instruments.
+It has a variety of distinctive features like the use of call-and-response vocals, where two or more singers copulate tunes together sometimes with one singer repeating what the other one has sung.
+In addition to that, percussion plays an important role in Nigerian Music by blending traditional African drums and talking drums with modern drum machines to form complex musical patterns.

 What is the history of rural sociology in Nigeria?

-Rural sociology in Nigeria has a long and complex history, beginning with the influence of French music in the early twentieth century.
-As upper classes women in Paris, Nice, and Marseilles developed an appreciation for Nigerian music, it quickly spread to London and New York.
-This new genre was described as “such as to please the ear of the Parisians”, leading to its increasing popularity outside of Africa.
+In Nigeria, rural sociology has a long and complex history, starting with the effect of French music at the beginning of the twentieth century.
+The upper class women in Paris, Nice and Marseilles cherished some Nigerian songs which spread quickly to London and New York.
+This new genre was characterized as “such as to please the ear of the Parisians”, hence gaining more popularity outside Africa.

 Today, rural sociology in Nigeria is still heavily influenced by this rich and diverse history.